shrestha-ajay/cloud-basics2/README.md

   --parameter-overrides KeyName="YOUR-EC2-KEYPAIR" OperatorEMail="YOUR-Email-Address"
   ```

-  Note: Replace "YOUR-EC2-KEYPAIR" & "YOUR-Email-Address" with your EC2 KeyPair name and email respectively
+  Note: Replace "YOUR-EC2-KEYPAIR" & "YOUR-Email-Address" with your EC2 KeyPair name and email respectively.

+  5. Go to AWS Console > CloudFormation and AWS Console > EC2 to confirm resources were created
+  6. After the stack is launched, check your email and confirm subscription to the notification

 #### Related Resources: